softwareconstruction240/softwareconstruction/chess/0-chess-moves/getting-started.md

    └── starter-code
    ```

+   > [!TIP]
-   ⚠ If you do not see all of these files in your folder go make sure that you moved all the hidden files.
+   > If you do not see all of these files in your folder go make sure that you moved all the hidden files.

 1. Check that git registers all the files
    ```sh
    git status
    ```
    You should see all the new files in a long list marked as untracked.
 1. Stage and Commit changes
    ```sh
    git add .